Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-Order Petty's Projection Inequality

-A basic property of the classical Steiner symmetrization is that it preserves volume.
+A basic property of Steiner symmetrization is that it preserves volume.
 In \cite{UJ23}, Ulivelli studied the analogue of this property for the symmetrizations introduced by Bianchi, Gardner and Gronchi \cite{BGG17}.
-A particular case of \cite[Lemma 3.1]{UJ23} is that, for a compact $L \subset \Rnhi$ with non-empty interior, one has
+In the following proposition, we provide a self-contained proof of a particular case of \cite[Lemma 3.1]{UJ23}. \begin{proposition} Let $n,m \in \mathbb{N}$ and fix $\xi \in \s$.
+In the notation of Definition \ref{d:multidimSteinerSymmetrization}, we have that, for $L\in\Conbod$,